inxm-ai/enterprise-mcp-bridge/README.md

 * Ephemeral, with state being lost as soon as the process ends.
 * Lacking multi-tenancy, with no built-in orchestration for concurrent users or sessions.
 * Unsuitable for sandboxed environments like browsers or secure remote servers.
+* No simple way for integrating MCP components into REST-based microservice architectures.
 * Missing a consistent security model for handling delegated permissions (e.g., OAuth) for downstream resources.

 This project directly addresses these gaps.